celestiaorg/docs/docs/community/cohort-one-content.md

 📗 **Lesson 7 with CosmWasm**

 - **Thursday 15 December @ 11am EST / 5pm UTC / 6pm CEST**
-- CosmWasm is a new smart contracting platform built for the cosmos ecosystem.
+- CosmWasm is a new smart contracting platform built for the Cosmos ecosystem.
+Learn to build a Smart Contract in under 1 hour in Rust.
+You will learn all the basic pieces you need to shape your Smart Contract.

 ---